Sarinha2204/eld/ex/headcount.md

 WHERE NOT  IsNull( [Sindicato TEXT] );

 											// cria tabela para obter o pis pasep e quantidade de dependentes
                                     		// esta tabela traz somente o dado o dado mais recente ( nao faz sentido ser nessa arquitetura )

-The code is performing a LEFT JOIN operation by loading distinct columns 'chapa', 'pispasep', and the sum of 'dependent' columns from the table 'headcount_temp_1'.
-It is then filtering out records where the 'Situação' column is not equal to '9' from the table 'bz_headcount_latest_f'.
-This code is likely part of a script to merge and filter data from different tables based on specific conditions.
 LEFT JOIN (headcount_temp_1)
 LOAD Distinct
 	 [Funcionário] 											                                                           as chapa